 Carbon Dioxide Sensor & Detector

 The measuring and detection of pollutants in the indoor air including carbon monoxide and carbon dioxide can be analyzed using an efficient air quality meter, sensor, or detector.
-Among the different options when it comes to these air quality measuring devices, the Foobot, Smart Indoor Air Quality Monitor is a top-of-the-line device for measuring the air quality levels in your home.
-The Foobot is the first connected indoor air quality monitor that is designed to keep track of the air surrounding you in your home.
+Among the different options when it comes to these air quality measuring devices, the Airthings Wave Plus is a top-of-the-line device for measuring the air quality levels in your home.
+The Airthings Wave Plus is an indoor air quality monitor that is designed to keep track of the air surrounding you in your home.
 The indoor air monitor can measure radon levels, temperature, air pressure, humidity, TVOCs , and CO2 levels in the indoor air.
 This air quality meter allows for full visibility in the home using 6 sensors including the 3 most serious indoor air pollutants, tracking the levels through a easily accessible smartphone app.
 The Airthings Dashboard includes interpretation of your IAQ data with alerts and advanced analytics that are easy to view, compare, and export to reduce indoor air hazards, optimize ventilation and energy cost tips.

-Additionally, the Foobot carbon dioxide sensor offers the following benefits:
+Additionally, the Airthings Wave Plus carbon dioxide sensor offers the following benefits:

 Centers for Disease Control and Prevention (CDC): Carbon Monoxide Poisoning (link)